martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 end
 ```

-Depending on your field requirements, you might want to overridde this method completely in order to support additional parameters (such as default values, max sizes, validation-related options, etc).
+Depending on your field requirements, you might want to override this method completely in order to support additional parameters (such as default values, max sizes, validation-related options, etc).

 #### `validate`